helium/HIP/0052-iot-dao.md

 ### Treasury Reserve DNT Market Making Curve

 The IoT subDAO sets the programmatic treasury formula in order to provide quotes to holders of DNT who wish to redeem their holdings for underlying HNT.
-Note that at launch of the subnetwork prior to any HNT emissions from the minting contract as per the protocol score, the Helium Foundation will make a donation of 50,000 HNT into the subDAO treasury reserve in order to collateralize the airdrop specified in the emissions section.
+The programmatic treasury defines the floor price for IOT, but holders always retain the ability to exchange at the prevailing rate on open markets.

 We propose a constant function market making formula for the IoT subDAO programmatic treasury defined as per the following specification.